dynverse/dyngen/docker/README.md

   # disable authentication because I'm lazy
   -e DISABLE_AUTH=true \

-  # mount the current working directory to the rstudio home folder
+  # mount the current working directory in the rstudio home folder
   # so you will see it right away when rstudio starts
-  -v `pwd`:/home/rstudio/ \
+  -v `pwd`:/home/rstudio/workdir \

   # specify which container to run
   dynverse/dyngen